legomyeggo1969/sets1_finals_analysis_2025/README.md

 ## Accounting for Known Limitations
-All manual adjustments are captured in the main script in the "main()" function above line ~100-ish.
+All manual adjustments are captured in the main script in the "main()" function unless otherwise noted.

 (1) Sometimes vehicle losses are not automatically captured by this tool.